ligurio/swebok-v3/1_software_requirements.md

   requirements reflecting the concerns of a few outspoken (and perhaps senior) people that are favored to the detriment of others.
 - Observation.
-The importance of software context within the organizational environment has led to the adaptation of observa- tional techniques such as ethnography for requirements elicitation.
+The importance of software context within the organizational environment has led to the adaptation of observational techniques such as ethnography for requirements elicitation.
 Software engineers learn about user tasks by immersing themselves in the environment and observing how users perform their tasks by interacting with each other and with software tools